webappsuk/CoreLibraries/readme.md

 Building the libraries
 ----------------------

+**WIP:** *There are known issues with the current build proccess which can cause them to fail on repeat builds, these will be resolved soon, sorry for the inconvenience.*

 The libraries are built using [Visual Studio 2015] (https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx).
 They can also be built using msbuild, and for that reason build dependencies are included as project references in projects (see ["Incorrect solution build ordering when using msbuild.exe"] (http://blogs.msdn.com/b/visualstudio/archive/2010/12/21/incorrect-solution-build-ordering-when-using-msbuild-exe.aspx)).

+We are big fans of [ReSharper] (https://www.jetbrains.com/resharper/download/) and recommend using it.
+All our code makes use of [ReSharper code annotations] (https://www.jetbrains.com/resharper/help/Code_Analysis__Code_Annotations.html) to refine code inspection.

 We are continually migrating the code to the latest versions of .NET and C#, but this is a rolling procees.
 If there's some code that you particularly would like to see working in a previous version of .NET then you can try looking at the history of the files to see how they've changed through each version.